Bayonne Bridge

+The original four-lane roadway was designed for the Port Authority of New York and New Jersey by Swiss master bridge-builder Othmar Ammann and architect Cass Gilbert.
+Completed in 1931, it included a walkway, and offered 151 ft of vertical clearance above the water.

-A project to provide increased clearance required to accommodate New Panamax ships began in 2013, and was completed in two stages between 2017 and 2019.
-The new roadways each carry two lanes of unidirectional motor traffic plus shoulders for disabled vehicles in addition to a separate path for pedestrians and bicyclists, which opened on May 24, 2019.
-The desired navigational clearance was achieved June 8, 2017.
+A Port Authority project to provide increased clearance required to accommodate New Panamax ships began in 2013, raising it approximately 64 ft to 215 ft by June 8, 2017.
+The new roadways opened on May 24, 2019, with each carrying two lanes of unidirectional motor traffic plus shoulders for disabled vehicles, in addition to a separate path for pedestrians and bicyclists.

 Design

 Bayonne Bridge was designed by Swiss master bridge-builder Othmar Ammann and architect Cass Gilbert.
 It spans the Kill Van Kull between Port Richmond in Staten Island, New York, and Bayonne in Hudson County, New Jersey.
-The bridge was constructed at a 58-degree angle to the Kill Van Kull, parallel to the street networks of both Bayonne and Port Richmond, Staten Island, requiring a longer span than if the bridge had been built perpendicular to the Kill Van Kull.
+The bridge was constructed parallel to the street networks of both Bayonne and Port Richmond, Staten Island; the resulting 58-degree angle to the Kill Van Kull required a longer span than if the bridge had been built perpendicular to the straight.
 The total length of the bridge is 5780 ft.